WhisperingChaos/assert.source.sh/README.md

 .
 .
 ```

+#### assert_halt
+After invoking this function, the next failure detected by an assertion will cause the current process to abruptly terminate with an error code of '1'.

+#### assert_continue
+After invoking this function, the current process will continue execution through failures detected by subsequent assertions.
+When assertion failures occur in this mode, the fact that a failure occurred is remembered.
+This is the default behavior of this assertion library.
+Once testing completes, the **assert_return_code_set** can be called to establish the return code value for the entire test.

 #### assert_return_code_set
 A function whose execution sets the return code for the process.
 Encode it as the last command executed by the test script, especially when testing through assertions by specifying **assert_continue** mode (the package's default behavior).